dguido1/eight-queens-gen-alg/README.md

     ```
     <br>

-    5. Otherwise, keeping looping without the fitness individual found yet, we end up show up the best fit individual from last loop (this code part is commented at this moment)
+    5. Otherwise, keeping looping without the fitness individual found yet.
+We end up showing the best fit individual from last loop (Commented out at the moment)
     ```python
     print("Not the best but I found :") temp = max(population, key=fitness_fn)